Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 After you vote with your ballot, remember to vote with your wallet.
 Support local restaurants, grocery stores, and businesses in your community that offer sustainable seafood and alternatives to single-use plastics.

 By shopping at sustainable retailers, you’re increasing the demand for these products and services.
-And, by avoiding spending money with companies who don’t support the environment, you’re telling them that they are not valuable to you unless they do better.
+By avoiding spending money with companies that don’t support the environment, you’re telling them they are not valuable to you unless they improve.

 You can even sign petitions online to tell retail giants like Amazon to provide more sustainable packaging options.

 Many nonprofits and NGOs are working to save and protect our oceans.
-Here’s a list of some of the top ocean defenders.
+Here are some of the top ocean defenders.

 Consider donating time or money to one of these organizations and check out this list from Oceana to learn about other ways to help.